mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 #### Aspected Stunts

-For stunts which are tied to aspects, you might view some of their effects as narrowly defined free invocations.
+For stunts which are tied to aspects, you might view some of their effects as narrowly defined [[free invocation]]s.
 Other aspected stunts might require an invocation, as Ally's Shield (above) does, but give something extra or particularly unusual when the aspect is invoked.
 Such effects should be more potent than a “vanilla” invocation.
 You could even design a stunt that triggers under particular kinds of compels—just be careful you don't end up neutering the downside with the resulting benefit.

 **Charge Like Ox:** Because you are Strong Like Ox, once per scene, as a single action, you may move two zones in a straight line then make a physical attack.